-	PARCC has sample assessment items and tasks available online, providing educators, parents, and students an initial look at the types of items that will appear on next-generation assessments.
-These prototypes maybe a useful resource for students, parents and educators as they transition to the Colorado Academic Standards and prepare for next-generation assessments.
+PARCC has sample assessment items and tasks available online to provide educators, parents, and students with an initial look at the types of items that will appear on next-generation assessments.
+These prototypes may be a useful resource for students, parents and educators as they transition to the Colorado Academic Standards and prepare for next-generation assessments.
 They are not intended to be used as practice tests and do not provide a comprehensive picture of how the completed assessments will look.
 PARCC will continue to release additional prototypes and rubrics to provide a more complete picture of the PARCC assessment design in each content area and grade level.

 PARCC Evidence Tables